singularlogic/mitigate-documentation/docs/c_threats_p.rst

 Add a new threat profile
 --------

-- This use case describes the consecutive steps that have to be undertaken in order to declare a new threat profile.
+- in order to declare a new threat profile several consecutive steps have to be undertaken .

-- Login to the application
+- Initially the user must be login.

 .. image:: assets/Log_4.png

-- Place the cursor and click on "Threat Profile" menu-item.
+- Click on "Threat Profile" menu-item.

 .. image:: assets/n_tp.png